Back to Blog

 Cold Weather and Transmission Whining

 Transmission whining is often worse in cold weather.
 Cold thickens transmission fluid.
 The pump has to work harder to move thick fluid.
 This creates more noise.
 As the transmission warms up, the fluid thins.
 The noise decreases.
 This is normal for cold starts.
 But if whining continues after warming up, something is wrong.
 If whining is only in cold weather and goes away as you drive, it might be normal.
 But if whining persists, get it checked.
 Don't assume it's just cold weather.
+If you want to explore this in more detail, The Future of Transmission Repair in an All-Electric Canada adds practical context.

 Diagnosis and Repair